JulioC/julioc.github.io/_posts/2015-03-15-migration.md

 #### Jekyll and GitHub Pages

-My alternative plan was to go with a static site generator, like [Pelican](http://getpelican.com/), build on Python, or [Jekyll](http://jekyllrb.com/), build on Ruby.
+My alternative plan was to go with a static site generator, like [Pelican](http://getpelican.com/), built on Python, or [Jekyll](http://jekyllrb.com/), built on Ruby.
 After some research, Jekyll was the winner for the single fact that it powers [GitHub Pages](https://pages.github.com/).

 Jekyll has lot of features, including [Markdown](http://daringfireball.net/projects/markdown/) (including [GFM](https://help.github.com/articles/github-flavored-markdown/) using the [kramdown engine](http://kramdown.gettalong.org/)), [Liquid](https://github.com/Shopify/liquid/) templating language and [Sass](http://sass-lang.com/).
 As a bonus for hosting on GitHub Pages you get a nice hosting for free and lots of easy ways to edit the content.